taskforcesh/bullmq-mailbot/README.md

 # BullMQ Tutorial - Mailbot

 This tutorial shows how to easily create a bot for sending emails.
-The tutorial is divided in several parts, every part is located on a different branch so that you can navigate the code easily mathing the tutorial text.
+The tutorial is divided into several parts, every part is located on a different branch so that you can navigate the code easily matching the tutorial text.

 # Install